Andrewsmp/studyapirestflask/README.md

 2. flaskrestful-env - Using the task list exercise implement with the RESTful flask extension.

 3. dev-env - Using flask_restful create an API that registers developers and their skills.
 In a separate module create a list of skills and whenever you change or create a new developer make sure that the sent skills are in the list of skills.
 The skill module must contain the entire CRUD.

+4. activities-env - Create a task list where a user can link to a task.
+Use the flask-restful extension to create an API and sqlalchemy as an ORM to persist the data.
+A user can have multiple tasks.

+<h3>Tools used in this course</h3>

+- Flask
+- flask-restful
+- sqlalchemy